wolf-adam-eily/annotation/README.md

    -x  Returns repetitive regions masked with Xs rather than Ns</pre>

 We want to softmask only repetitive regions, so we will be using the option "xsmall".
+Notice that in our athaliana.fa file, the headers contain spaces.
+For future reference, that is asking for software errors in the future.
+Let's truncate our headers and remove the whitespaces.
+We can do that with the sed command:

+<pre style="color: silver; background: black;">sed -i 's/Chr1.&#42;/Chr1/g; s/Chr2.&#42;/Chr2/g; s/Chr3.&#42;/Chr3/g; s/Chr4.&#42;4/Chr4/g; s/Chr5.&#42;/Chr5/g; s/ChrM.&#42;/ChrM/g; s/ChrC.&#42;/ChrC/g;' athaliana.fa</pre>

+The -i option commands sed to edit the file in its place, requiring no new file, while 's/Chr1.&#42;/Chr1/g;' commands sed to replace all lines which begin with Chr1 with simply Chr1.
+We simply stack our replacement set within the quotes, separated by semi-colons.
+And voila!
+We are now ready to run RepeatMasker.

 Let's initialize our slurm script:

 <pre style="color: silver; background: black;">nano repeatmaskrun.sh
     GNU nano 2.3.1                                                     File: repeatmaskrun.sh